cedricwhitney/NUP-annotator/README.md

 # Conversation Project

 A tool for annotating conversations using Label Studio.
+This project uses the open source version of [Label Studio](https://github.com/heartexlabs/label-studio) - many thanks to the Label Studio team for making this possible!

+## Overview

+This project facilitates consistent annotation across multiple annotators:
+- Each annotator runs their own local instance of Label Studio
+- All instances are configured with the same taxonomy structure
+- Annotators work independently on their local installations
+- Results can be exported and compared across annotators

+The setup ensures everyone has identical project configuration while maintaining independent workspaces.

 ## Prerequisites